 - an indication that a European patent is sought;

-- information identifying the applicant or allowing the applicant to be contacted (see point 5.2 below);
+- information identifying the applicant or allowing the applicant to be contacted (see in this chapter IV.A.5.2);

 - a description or reference to a previously filed application.